vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 }
 ```

-Now template will be rendered only if user agreed to create example routes.
+Now template will be rendered only if the user agreed to create example routes.

 ## Installing plugin locally